google/WebFundamentals/src/content/en/updates/2020/08/devtools.md

 Chromium issue: [772558](https://crbug.com/772558)

-## Deprecation of “other origins” listing in the Service Workers pane {: #deprecate-sw-other-origins }
+## Deprecation of "other origins" listing in the Service Workers pane {: #deprecate-sw-other-origins }

 DevTools now provides a link to view the full list of service workers from other origins in a new browser tab - `chrome://serviceworker-internals/?devtools`.